Hidoreen/odin-recipes/README.md

 # odin-recipes
-This is a simple website made of simple HTML elements.
+This is a simple recipes website made of simple HTML elements.